-For many people the initial assessment with 1-3 follow therapy sessions may be enough to help them overcome the problems caused by their tinnitus, hyperacusis or misophonia.
-For people experiencing severe symptoms treatment may take between 6 to 12 sessions.
+For majority of people the initial assessment with 14 therapy sessions may be enough to help them overcome the problems caused by their tinnitus, hyperacusis or misophonia.
+For people experiencing severe symptoms treatment may take between 14 to 30 sessions.
+For people with mild symptoms the initial assessment with 6 therapy sessions may be enough.
 Our approach is very flexible and dynamic way of reducing tinnitus/hyperacusis/misophonia distress.
 The aim of the therapy is to learn alternative ways of cognitively reacting to tinnitus and certain sounds (in the case of hyperacusis and misophonia) which will modify the emotional disturbance caused by them.
 This makes it possible for tinnitus percept to fade away to the background and the loudness and/or intrusiveness of the external noises (in the case o hyperacusis and misophonia) to subside.

 During the therapy sessions the following tasks will be taken (For more detailed explanations see the fact sheet on techniques of cognitive therapy